PitCrew

 Allowing smaller mod files

-By hooking into the game's startup file list, PitCrew automatically adds mods DAT files to the list.
-Meaning rather than having to replace the files of the game, modders can simply make new DAT files with only the changed files inside them.
-This prevents the need to replace (and potentially lose) the original game's files while having downloads be much smaller.
+By hooking into the game's file list, PitCrew is able to add mods DAT archives to the list.
+Meaning rather than having to replace the files of the game, modders can simply make new DAT archives with only the changed files inside them.
+This prevents the need to replace (and potentially lose) the original game's files while having downloads be much smaller since there is no need to re-add any of the original game's files.

-The game relies on auto generated binaries of hashes and values for the majority of things that can be edited such as in-game radio listings, physics and more.
-Some of these files are quite large housing a load of variables together.
-The game can only load one instance of these files leading to all mods that plan to use the large entities file for example incompatible with each other.
-By making a new format, modders can once again simply include only their changed data with the location they want the data to be changed at.
-This lets mods have more compatibility with each other while also letting them isolate their work in smaller, more manageable files.
+The game relies on auto generated binaries and databases of hashes and values for the majority of things that can be edited such as in-game radio listings, physics, vinyl listings, and more.
+Some of these files are quite large housing a load of variables together, with three in particular having a huge majority of the game's settings inside it.
+Because the game can only load one instance of these files at a time, it would lead to all mods that plan to use those three files file for example incompatible with each other.
+By making a pseudo binary diff format, modders can once again simply include only their changed data with the location they want the data to be changed at.
+This lets mods have more compatibility with each other while also letting modders isolate their work in smaller, more manageable files.

 GUI and CLI